 About the Contingency Fund for Emergencies

-WHO’s governing body, the World Health Assembly, established a Contingency Fund for Emergencies (CFE), on 26 May 2015.
-The CFE is a specific, replenishable funding mechanism established to provide the resources necessary to rapidly scale up WHO’s initial, acute response to outbreaks and emergencies with health consequences.
+The World Health Assembly, established a Contingency Fund for Emergencies (CFE), on 26 May 2015.
+The CFE is a replenishable fund established to provide the resources necessary to rapidly scale up WHO’s initial, acute response to outbreaks and emergencies with health consequences.

-Specifically, the CFE will fund the first three months of WHO’s acute emergency response following the onset of an emergency incident.
-The CFE is to be fully funded by voluntary contributions, flexible within the fund’s scope.
+The CFE will fund the first 3 months of WHO’s acute emergency response.
+The CFE is fully funded by voluntary contributions, flexible within the fund’s scope.

 Draft global implementation plan for the recommendations of the Review Committee on the Role of the International Health Regulations (2005) in the Ebola Outbreak and Response

 Reform of WHO’s work in health emergency management